openbridge/airbridge/README.md

 ```

-How do I install the dependencies required for these scripts?

-Typically, dependencies are listed in a requirements.txt file.
-You can install them using the command pip install -r requirements.txt.
-If no such file is provided, ensure you have standard libraries like os, json, and logging available with your Python installation.
-Which Python version do these scripts support?
+### Which Python version do these scripts support?

-The scripts use a shebang line (#!/usr/bin/env python3), which indicates they are designed for Python 3.
+The scripts use a shebang line (#!/usr/bin/env python3), which means they are designed for Python 3.
 It's recommended to use Python 3.x to ensure compatibility.

-I'm facing issues related to encoding while reading or writing files.
+### I'm facing issues related to encoding while reading or writing files.
 How can I resolve them?

 Ensure that the files you're working with are UTF-8 encoded.
 The scripts expect UTF-8 encoding when reading or writing data.

-Can I modify these scripts to fit my custom workflow or use-case?
+### Can I modify these scripts to fit my custom workflow or use-case?

 Yes, these scripts can be modified to fit specific requirements.
 However, make sure you understand the logic and flow before making any changes to avoid unexpected behaviors.
 The scripts seem to be taking longer than expected.

-Is there any way to improve performance?
+### Is there any way to improve performance?

 Ensure that any external dependencies, like Docker, are running optimally.
 Also, consider the size and complexity of the data you're processing.
 Large datasets might naturally take longer to process.

-#### Where can I find more information or documentation related to these scripts?
+### Where can I find more information or documentation related to these scripts?

 The scripts contain docstrings and comments that provide insights into their operation.
 If they are part of a larger project, check the project's documentation or README for more details.

-#### Are there any known limitations or constraints when using these scripts?
+### Are there any known limitations or constraints when using these scripts?

 Airbridge and Airbyte rely on external tools like Docker, which may have its own set of requirements.
 Ensure your system meets all prerequisites before executing the scripts.

-#### I'm getting errors related to missing or undefined variables.
+### I'm getting errors related to missing or undefined variables.
 What might be the cause?

 Ensure you're providing all required arguments when executing Airbridge.
 Check the Airbyte documentation see what contents are expected in a config.

-#### How can I contribute or report issues related to these scripts?
+### How can I contribute or report issues related to these scripts?

 You can typically contribute or report issues via the project's GitHub repository.

-#### Are there any security considerations I should be aware of when using these scripts?
+### Are there any security considerations I should be aware of when using these scripts?

 Always be cautious with your credentials for your source and destination!
 Treat them as you would other credentials.

-#### What configuration options are supported?
+### What configuration options are supported?
 Currently, we support the following;
 - **--airbyte-src-image (or -i)**: Specifies the Airbyte source image.
 - **--src-config-loc (or -s)**: Indicates the location of the source configuration.